Body piercing: Ear piercing

 Ear piercing has been practiced all over the world since ancient times, and there is considerable written and archaeological evidence of the practice.
 Mummified bodies with pierced ears have been discovered, including the oldest mummified body discovered to date, the 5,300-year-old Ötzi the Iceman, which was found in a glacier in Italy.
 The mummy had an ear piercing 7–11 mm in diameter.
-The oldest earrings found in a grave date to 2500 BCE.
-These were located in the Sumerian city of Ur, home of the Biblical patriarch Abraham.
+The oldest earrings were found in Sumer, in the Royal Cemetery of Ur, dating to c.
+2550 BCE during the Early Dynastic Period III.
 Earrings are mentioned in the Bible.
 In Genesis 35:4, Jacob buries the earrings worn by members of his household along with their idols under a tree.
 In Exodus 32, Aaron makes the golden calf from melted earrings.
 Deuteronomy 15:12–17 dictates ear piercing for a slave who chooses not to be freed.
 Earrings are also referenced in connection to the Hindu goddess Lakshmi in the Vedas.
 Earrings for pierced ears were found in a grave in the Ukok region between Russia and China dated between 400 and 300 BCE.